GreySole/Spooder/README.md

 Plugin - Choose a plugin and event name to send the event data to.
 This will go through the plugin's onEvent function.

 Software - Make sure you set up your udp machines in the Config tab.
 This command will send an OSC command to the specified address to the specified machine.
 "Timed" events send the OSC at valueOn until the set duration, then send the OSC at valueOff.
 "One Shot" events send valueOn and then valueOff immediately with the duration used as a cooldown instead.

+# The Help Command
+The help command is set in the config.
+It's prefixed with ! in the backend so no need to prefix it on Config.
+It works like '!help <type> <command>'.
+The types are event and plugin.
+To see a full list of events, call `!help event`.
+Then with the listed commands, call `!help event command` to see the command's description.
+This also works with plugins if they're set in the commandList object.
+By itself, the help command introduces your Spooder to new viewers.
+The introduction is also set on Config.

 # Moderating Spooder
 Spooder comes with two big chat commands for moderation. !stop will stop any event currently running.
 You can use it like '!stop eventname' to stop a certain event (The event name is the initial name set when the event was created).
 You can also use '!stop all' to stop all running events. !mod is the base command for you and your mods to lock/unlock events and plugins or adding and removing names from the user blacklist.
 The 'all' argument works for lock and unlock as well.
 So you can use '!mod lock all' to lockdown Spooder entirely and use '!mod unlock all' to lift all Spooder's locks.
 Knowing all the event names and the consistant changes to the events and plugins that may be.
 I recommend using the new Mod UI.
 More information about Accessing Externally below.